STEP-BY-STEP GUIDE

 Common Mistakes to Avoid

-Using a Minor Works when an EIC is needed
+Using a Minor Works Certificate where an EIC is required

 Leaving test result fields blank

-"Fitted socket" or "added spur" is not sufficient.
-Describe the work precisely: what was installed, where it was installed, which circuit it was connected to, the cable type and size used, and the method of connection (junction box, spur from existing socket, etc.).
-A good description enables another electrician to understand and verify the work from the certificate alone.
+"Fitted socket" or "added spur" is not a description.
+Record what was installed, where, on which circuit, the cable type and size, and the method of connection.
+Another electrician should be able to find and verify the work from the certificate alone.

 Not issuing the certificate to the client